jhzsquared/model_facts/README.md

 ## Usage
 Model Facts is designed to be flexible, whether you have formatted results and just want to fill out a template, or want to generate your own statistics.

+Additional background information and resources are discussed in our paper: https://doi.org/10.1093/jamia/ocae102, as well as our presentation at the 2025 INFORMS Analytics+ conference.
+The slide deck is shared as the file `informs_modelfacts_presentation.pptx`.

 ### Template
 1. Download the `model_facts_template.ipynb` notebook.
 1. Create a csv file with the test data, the aligned demographic variables, predictions, baseline, and truth values.